Do Alocasia Like Humidity? (Ideal Humidity+How To Maintain)

 If the humidity levels drop below 40%, your Alocasia will face issues.

-Due to the increased transpiration rate, the plant and its leaves will lose moisture quickly and fail to grow at the optimum level.
+Due to the increased transpiration rate, the plant and its leaves will lose moisture quickly and fail to grow optimally.

 Therefore, you should not let the humidity levels drop below 40% and maintain the ideal range to avoid stressing your plant.